The Director

 Sherri Sheinfeld Gorin, Ph.D., F-SBM

-Director
+Founder and Director

-Director, New York Physicians Against Cancer
+Founder and Director, New York Physicians Against Cancer

 Biography

 She established and directed their first Mayo Clinic Office of Cancer Health Disparities Research, a unique entity among comprehensive cancer centers nation-wide.
-A Fellow of the Society of Behavioral Medicine, she has authored over 250 peer reviewed publications, book chapters, and presentations.
+A Fellow of the Society of Behavioral Medicine, she has authored over 250 peer-reviewed publications, book chapters, and presentations.

 Key Achievements